Battle of Manado: Japanese plans

 The Eastern Attack Unit was assigned as the Japanese fleet tasked with capturing Menado.
 Even though Rear-Adm.
 Takeo Takagi commanded this force, he left the operation details to Rear-Adm.
 Raizō Tanaka.
-The battle plan intends for the Sasebo Combined Landing Force, as well as the Yokosuka 1st Special Naval Landing Force as a paratrooper unit.
+The battle plan intended for the Sasebo Combined Landing Force, as well as the Yokosuka 1st Special Naval Landing Force as a paratrooper unit.

 Sasebo Combined Special Landing Force

 The Sasebo Combined Special Landing Force's mission for the upcoming battle consisted of: